 On 19 September 2003 the European Commission adopted a proposal for a new directive to protect groundwater from pollution.
 Based on an EU-wide approach the proposed directive introduced for the first time quality objectives which oblige Member States to monitor and assess groundwater quality on the basis of common criteria and identify and reverse trends in groundwater pollution.

 By adopting the proposal the Commission fulfilled an obligation under Article 17 of the Water Framework Directive which requires it to establish technical specifications to complement the overall groundwater regulatory regime in place.
 These specifications cover a number of key elements, among which characterization, analyses of pressures and impacts, monitoring, and programme of measures.
-All of these elements are linked to the development and implementation of River Basin Management plans whose aim is to achieve "good environmental status" by 2015.
+All of these elements are linked to the development and implementation of River Basin Management Plans whose aim is to achieve "good environmental status" by 2015, or by 2027 at the latest.
 The Water Framework Directive specifically called for a daughter directive to set out detailed provisions on chemical status and other measures to identify and reverse pollution trends.

 The Proposal was adopted by the Commission on 19 September 2003.
 This was followed up by opinion papers issued by the Committee of the Regions on 12 December 2003, and by the European Economic and Social Committee and Committee of the Regions on 4 March 2004.

-The second reading has been adopted by the European Parliament on 13 June 2006, and the Commission issued its opinion on the report on 1 August 2006.
-The Council response to the second reading was adopted on 29 September 2006, and this opens the way to conciliation as some amendments could not be accepted by Council.
+The second reading was adopted by the European Parliament on 13 June 2006, and the Commission issued its opinion on the report on 1 August 2006.
+The Council response to the second reading was adopted on 29 September 2006, which opened the way to conciliation as some amendments could not be accepted by Council.

-Following a long negotiation among the European Parliament and the Council, an agreement has been reached in conciliation on the 17th October 2006.
+Following a long negotiation among the European Parliament and the Council, an agreement was reached in conciliation on 17 October 2006.
 Key issues in the negotiation concerned the question of the non-deterioration of groundwater quality and the relationship with Community legislation on water pollution by nitrates.
-The conciliation enabled to reach a compromise which establishes clear requirements to prevent any deterioration of groundwater status, and sets the Nitrates standards of 50 mg/l as good chemical status objective to be achieved by 2015, while keeping the 91/676/EEC directive unchanged.
+The conciliation enabled to reach a compromise which establishes clear requirements to prevent any deterioration of groundwater status, and sets the Nitrates standards of 50 mg/l as good chemical status objective, while keeping the 91/676/EEC directive unchanged.

-The Groundwater Directive has been formally adopted on the 12 December 2006.
-It complements the Water Framework Directive setting up environmental objectives of good groundwater quantitative and chemical status, as well as ensuring a continuity to the Directive 80/68/EEC on the protection of groundwater against pollution caused by dangerous substances, which is due to be repealed by the end of 2013.
+The Groundwater Directive was formally adopted on 12 December 2006.
+It complements the Water Framework Directive setting up environmental objectives of good groundwater quantitative and chemical status, as well as ensuring a continuity to the Directive 80/68/EEC on the protection of groundwater against pollution caused by dangerous substances, repealed by the end of 2013.